rootx90/Cyber-Security-Notes/01-CEH-notes/02-Module/10_lecture-M2.md

 			- Eg : Q : what's a difference b/w search engines & browsers <br>Ans : Google , Yahoo , duckduckgo , etc are a search engine & chrome is a browser
 			- Note : duckduckgo , Censys , Shodan , notevil  , etc - are related to Hackers search engines <br>u'll get many info on them <br>For More : <br>> [10 Best Hackers Search Engines in 2023 - GBHackers](https://gbhackers.com/10-best-hacker-friendly-search-engines-of-2023/) <br>> https://www.perplexity.ai/search/list-down-Top-6nx7lt5XR_.b71lZ4uUuLw
     	- for other 2 sources - in 11th lecture
-	- firstly , we'll do information gathering via normal search engines - For Example :
+	- Practical work : firstly , we'll do IG via normal search engines - For Example :
 		- STEP 1 : 1st , we'll find info from the website <br>- search only "wscubetech" on google (not wscubetech.com) <br>- so acc. to our search , we'll get google map location of it , we can go to website <br>- STEP 1.1 : go to More > About Us page & scroll down - so mostly details are in "Contact Us" page <br>- in "Contact Us" page , address + mobile no. + email address are given <br>so these are the details which the company wants to tell/show
 		- `Advice ⭐` : in ethical hacking , never just look for info from just seeing above stuff (like <br>this company just show it's courses website cuz they want to show their website above in "search results" via SEO) <br>so always dig into deep for information gathering <br>- cuz I.G is a 1st vital step - so do it properly before doing any other steps (like scanning)
 		- STEP 2 : digging into deep of the website <br>- open it's linkedin , insta , upwork , interest , medium , twitter , etc websites related that website<br>- so open those websites which are not ranked & related to wscubetech & <br>try to get information gathering related to the website <br>- from Linkedin social , u'll see many info about like how many employees currently working , etc